 Regarding their integration with society, they are expected to console those in distress, preach and teach religious tenets, grant assistance to the poor, and help open schools and hospitals.

 Most sadhus here are Shiva’s followers, or Shaiva Sadhus, which are well known for their exotic appearance.
 Many of them paint their bodies with ash from firewood – the same wood used to cremate bodies there.

 They believe the fire remnants give supreme protection to their “inside and outside bodies” from the heat, cold, and rain.
 They also believe the ash protects their bodies against evils of any sort.

 As you might have noticed, some sadhus wear a forehead marking called Tikala.
 It is created by the application of colored powder or sandalwood paste.
 They also carry a bag where they keep a conch shell to make evocative calls across the cosmic sea.

 Even though female sadhus exist, called sadvis, I didn’t see any at Pashupatinath.
-But, I managed to see a few ladies offering prayers and amulets to locals and tourists.
+But, I saw a few ladies offering prayers and amulets to locals and tourists.

 As the hours passed, I could see how the activity picked up in the temple.
-I could now see families bringing their dead for cremation in the river banks, a ceremony called Antyesti – which means, “last sacrifice.”
+I could now see families bringing their dead for cremation on the river banks, a ceremony called Antyesti – which means “last sacrifice.”